microsoft/iglu-datasets/README.md

 Sometimes, the instructions can be ambiguous and the builder asks a clarifying question which the architect answers.
 In the latter case, `instruction` will contain three utterances: an instruction, a clarifying question, and an answer to that question.
 Otherwise, `instruction` is just one utterance of the architect.

 To represent collaboration sessions, the `Subtasks` class is used.
 This class represents a sequence of dialog utterances and their corresponding goals (each of which is a partially completed structure).
-On `.reset()` call, it picks a random turn and returns a `Task` object, where starting and target grids are consecutive partial structures and the dialog contains all utterances up until the one corresponding to the target grid.
+On `.sample()` call, it picks a random turn and returns a `Task` object, where starting and target grids are consecutive partial structures and the dialog contains all utterances up until the one corresponding to the target grid.

 In the example above, the dataset object is structured as follows: